Audience retention report

 Note: The audience retention graph is based on world-wide data even if you've selected to see data for a specific location.

 View audience retention by traffic type

 You can view audience retention by organic traffic, traffic for paid skippable video ads, and traffic for paid display ads.
-You'll only see reporting for the type of traffic the video gets, so if you don't have paid ads, for example, you won't see a report for them.Organic traffic
+You'll only see reporting for the type of traffic the video gets.
+For example, if you don't have paid ads, you won't see a graph for them.Organic traffic

-These are views that are the direct result of user intention.
-For example, traffic is considered organic if a viewer takes an action like searching for a video, clicking on a suggested video, or browsing a channel.
+These views are the direct result of a viewer's intention.
+For example, traffic is considered organic if a viewer takes an action like searching for a video.

-- Skippable video ad: Views for ads that are auto-played before a video and that viewers can skip after five seconds.
-This graph includes both ad views (when an ad is viewed until completion or more than 30 seconds) and ads that were skipped after five or more seconds.
-This data helps advertisers determine viewers' drop-off points during the entire playback.
+- Skippable video ads: Views for ads that are auto-played before a video and that viewers can skip after 5 seconds.
+This graph includes both ad views (when an ad is viewed until completion or more than 30 seconds) and ads that were skipped after 5 or more seconds.
+This data helps advertisers find viewer drop-off points during the entire playback.

-- Display ads: Views in which the user played the video from a display ad, including ads shown in search results or on other video watch pages.
+- Display ads: Views in which the viewer played the video from a display ad.
+These ads include ones that are shown in search results or on other video watch pages.

-Learn more about video ad formats in AdWords for video.
+Learn more about video ad formats in Google Ads for video.

 On mobile, the graph only shows organic traffic, regardless of whether the video was promoted.